Nima-Fr/TryHackMe/CTF_collection_Vol.1/README.md

 string: MAF{atbe_max_vtxltk}

 Obviously the letters are rotated, so it's some kind of ROT.
 By counting the first letter (M) to what it actually is (T), we find out that it is ROT7.
-I used [this](https://rot13.com/) website to rotate the letters.
+I used [this](https://rot13.com/) website to rotate the letters:

 Flag: `THM{hail_the_caesar}`